badsectorlabs/ludus/docs/docs/quick-start/create-a-user.md

 <Tabs groupId="operating-systems">
   <TabItem value="linux" label="Linux">
-Copy the correct Ludus client binary to a location in your PATH and make it executable.
+Copy the correct Ludus client binary (get it [here](https://gitlab.com/badsectorlabs/ludus/-/releases)) to a location in your PATH and make it executable.

 ```shell
 # terminal-command-local